 Vacuum Operated EGR Valve

 There are different types of EGR systems used on different engines.
-The vacuum operated EGR valve is the most common.
-The valve is opened by vacuum supplied through a duty cycle solenoid and closed by a spring.
-The solenoid controls the valve to open in proportion to throttle opening.
+The vacuum-operated EGR valve is the most common seen on old cars.
+The valve is opened by vacuum, which is controlled through a solenoid, and closed by a spring.
+A solenoid controls the valve to open in proportion to throttle opening.

-A faulty EGR valve or related component may leave the valve in either the stuck open or stuck closed position.
-The symptoms of a stuck-open EGR valve are a rough idle with a lean air fuel mixture, running as if there's a major vacuum leak.
-The symptoms of a stuck-closed EGR valve are an engine that has pre-ignition ping and knock.
-This is the result of high cylinder temperatures, caused by the lack of the cooling exhaust gas introduced into the chamber by the EGR.
+A faulty EGR valve (or related component) may leave the valve in either the stuck open or stuck closed position.
+The symptoms of a stuck-open valve are a rough idle with a lean air fuel mixture, running as if there's a major vacuum leak.
+The symptoms of a stuck-closed valve are an engine that has pre-ignition ping and knock.
+This is the result of high cylinder temperatures, caused by the lack of the cooling exhaust gas introduced into the chamber by the valve.

 How to Test an EGR Valve